PlayingNumbers/Complete-Newsletter-Guide/README.md

 <h3 id="essential-tools-database">🛠️ Essential Tools</h3>

-* **[Newsletter Hero](https://www.newsletterhero.ai/)** – **(Highly Recommended)** Write your newsletter once and automatically publish it to Beehiiv, Substack, LinkedIn, and X simultaneously.
+* **[Newsletter Hero](https://www.newsletterhero.ai/)** – **(Full transparency - I made this tool)** Write your newsletter once and automatically publish it to Beehiiv, Substack, LinkedIn, and X simultaneously.
 Ideal for repurposing content without the manual grunt work.
 * **[Google Postmaster Tools](https://postmaster.google.com/)** – The official dashboard from Google.
 It tells you your "Domain Reputation" (High, Medium, Low).
 If your open rates drop, check this first.
 * **[Mail-Tester](https://www.mail-tester.com/)** – A free tool to test your "Spam Score."
 Send a test email to the address they give you, and it will tell you if your DKIM/SPF is broken or if you are on a blacklist.
 * **[Canva](https://www.canva.com/)** – The industry standard for creating newsletter headers and social media assets quickly.